-- Primary Objective: Sample the thermodynamic and kinematic structure of the Hurricane inflow/outflow boundary layer. - Methodology/sUAS flight pattern: To conduct this module, the sUAS is deployed at 10 kft in a mature hurricane at the end of a P3 105 n mi (195 km) radial leg (not in the eye). - After separation from the P3, and stabilization of the sUAS occurs, the drone will descend to 3500ft.
-Once at this altitude, the drone will adjust its heading towards the TC center and orient the local winds at its tail. - Assuming the first 15 min of duration are used to launch, stabilize, and reach the initial 3500 initial inflow altitude, ~105 min of flight time should remain.
-Note, the assumption here is for a 2 h duration mission since multiple ascents are called for and would result in significant endurance reduction (relative to a nominal 4 h mission typically expected for the long duration sUAS).
+- Primary Objective: Sample the thermodynamic and kinematic structure of the Hurricane inflow/outflow boundary layer. - Methodology/sUAS flight pattern: To conduct this module, the sUAS is deployed at 10 kft in a mature hurricane at the end of a P-3 105 n mi (195 km) radial leg (not in the eye).
+Ideally, the first radial leg from the P-3 will be from the downshear-right to the upshear-left quadrant, so that the sUAS is released in the upshear-left quadrant.
+The sUAS will fly near the top of the inflow layer.
+The inflow layer depth can be determined from the real-time TDR radar analysis in the downshear-right quadrant from the P3's first pass, but is typically between 1500 m to 1000 m. - After separation from the P3, and stabilization of the sUAS occurs, the drone will descend to just below the height of the inflow layer.
+This pattern should start sufficiently upwind of the principal rainband in the upshear-left quadrant such that the sUAS samples a convectively active region of the rainband.
+The ideal radius for the sUAS to start the module is 1.5 times the radius of maximum wind speed (RMW), which can also be determined from the real-time TDR analysis from the first pass.
+Once at this radius and altitude, the drone will adjust its heading towards the TC center and orient the local winds at its tail. - Assuming the first 15 min of duration are used to launch, stabilize, and reach the initial inflow altitude, ~105 min of flight time should remain.
+Note, the assumption here is for a 2 h duration mission since either an eye-eyewall mixing module (first option) or multiple ascents (second option) are called for and would result in significant endurance reduction (relative to a nominal 4 h mission typically expected for the long duration sUAS).
+Two options arise once the pattern starts. - The first option is for the sUAS to follow the local winds at the same altitude throughout the inflow trajectory.
+This option it to target the effect of downdrafts and to estimate parcel trajectories as air flows towards the hurricane eyewall.
+Ideally, at some point during the mission, the P-3 flies the same flight path as the sUAS (at a higher altitude), releasing sonde/AXBT combos, every 30 degrees azimuth.
+This can be completed in between radial passes of standard flight patterns.